Artillex-Studios/Documentation/Writerside/topics/Item-Builder.md

 ```yaml
   custom-model-data: 1
 ```
-- This is the exact same as adding 1 to the floats section.
+*This is the exact same as adding 1.0 to the floats section.

 **Floats**
 ```yaml